masylum/mongolia/README.md

 ## Example

-Monoglia has a fully working blog example on the `example` folder.
+Mongolia has a fully working blog example on the `example` folder.

 ## Contributors